ben-ryder/localful/docs/local/encryption/specification.md

 ### Key Derivation
 - `Argon2id` is used for key derivation, configured with `64 MiB` of memory, 3 iterations and 4 parallelism.
 - For `encryption password`:
-  - a 256 bit `master unlock key` is derived.
+  - a 256 bit `vault unlock key` is derived.
   - a random salt value is used.
 - For `account password`:
   - a 512 bit `account key` is derived